-Kolkata movie theatres allowed 100 per cent occupancy: Mamata Banerjee
+Bengal movie theatres allowed 100 per cent occupancy: Mamata Banerjee

 Kolkata, Jan 08: West Bengal Chief Minister Mamata Banerjee on Friday allowed full occupancy of cinema halls in the state with adherence to COVID safety protocols.